Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Surface Sweeping-based 3D Reconstruction

 \subsection{Objective Function}

 Our aim is to compute depth values for all pixels in the first view, considered as reference.
 Without loss of generality, this reference camera frame aligns with the world coordinate system.
-The $N-1$ other views then serve as control views for enforcing multi-view consistency on the reflectance and normals.
-The optimization of multi-view consistency is usually carried out locally, by splitting the pixels of the reference view into patches \( {\mathcal{P}} \subset \mathbb{R}^2 \) containing \( m_{\mathcal{P}} \) pixels.
-We will denote by $\{\mathbf{v}_{1,j}\}_{j \in \{1,\dots,m_P\}}$ the re-parametrized reflectance and normals over this patch.
-Formulated in terms of this re-parametrization, finding the depth of the patch centre that maximizes multi-view consistency of reflectance and normal maps amounts to solving:
+The $N-1$ other views then serve as control views for enforcing multi-view consistency on the normals and reflectance.
+The optimisation of multi-view consistency is usually carried out locally, by splitting the pixels of the reference view into patches \( {\mathcal{P}} \subset \mathbb{R}^2 \) containing \( m_{\mathcal{P}} \) pixels.
+We will denote by $\{\mathbf{v}_{1,j}\}_{j \in \{1,\dots,m_P\}}$ the re-parametrised normals and reflectance over this patch.
+Formulated in terms of this re-parametrisation, finding the depth of the patch centre that maximises multi-view consistency of normal and reflectance maps amounts to solving: